Bakkcover/bakkcover.github.io/docs/user-authentication/post-authentication.md

 nav_order: 3
 ---

-# After successful registration/login
+# Post Authentication
-A user will be redirected to the My Account Page.
+After successful registration or login, the user will be redirected to the My Account page.